MADRID (Reuters) - Death arrived slowly at the nursing home where Chelo Megia works. Then it was everywhere.

 “We told the prosecutors they should keep a close eye on the elderly homes, because the situation was crazy,” said Carmen Flores, its president.
 She said the situation in some cases was grotesque: Homes had not taken infected patients to the hospital, but had “put them in the dining room and left them there, the poor people.”

-Separately, prosecutors last Wednesday confirmed opening a preliminary investigation into at least 17 coronavirus deaths at the Monte Hermoso nursing home in Madrid, the centre of Spain’s epidemic.
+Separately, prosecutors last Wednesday confirmed opening a preliminary investigation into at least 17 coronavirus deaths at the Monte Hermoso nursing home in Madrid, the center of Spain’s epidemic.
 Monte Hermoso’s management did not respond to a request for comment.

 A spokesman for the regional government of Castilla-la Mancha, which owns Megia’s home, said he could not yet comment on decisions taken by its management.
 There are 400 homes in the region, he said.
 More than 100 people in 78 homes have COVID-19.
 Nearly 150 staff have tested positive and 35 people have died.
 A further 700 people are in isolation, it said, without specifying whether they were staff or patients.